-The Yard is much more than just a bar-restaurant with rooms.
+Aethos is much more than just a bar-restaurant with rooms.
 The word eclectic doesn’t begin to do the decor justice.
 Trying to capture its ‘more is more’ aesthetic in a phrase might look something like opulent art deco/faded Victoriana/rock-n-roll/shabby-chic/arty/retro-sporty with a dash of mid-century modern and a twist of Oriental glamor.
-Once you get over the wow-factor of the curios covering every surface (most are for sale), The Yard’s chops as a substantial boutique B&B shine through.
+Once you get over the wow-factor of the curios covering every surface (most are for sale), the hotel’s chops as a substantial boutique B&B shine through.
 Comfortable and cozy rooms, excellent service, and great food and drinks make for an excellent base to explore Milan, especially for those interested in exploring the world of bars, restaurants, independent stores, and markets along Navigli’s canals.
-Navigli is an unforgettable Milanese neighborhood, and The Yard is an unforgettable Milanese experience.
+Navigli is an unforgettable Milanese neighborhood, and Aethos is an unforgettable Milanese experience.

-- Address: Piazza Ventiquattro Maggio 8, 20123, Milan (sometimes written as Piazza XXIV Maggio).
+- Address: Piazza Ventiquattro Maggio 8 (sometimes written as Piazza XXIV Maggio).
 The Piazza spans both sides of the Darsena (dock).
 The hotel is on the north-westernmost edge, just before the road becomes Viale Gabriele D’Annunzio, behind the green buildings of the Mercato Comunale.

 - Nearest Metro: Porto Genova Metro station, an 11-minute walk (0.6 mile) away, is on the M2 line (green), from where you can get to Central Station or the Duomo (change to the M1 at Cadorna) in 15 minutes.
 Many tram lines and buses are available in the Piazza Ventiquattro Maggio, a 2-minute walk (0.1 mile) from the hotel; the number 3 tram will get you to the Duomo in around 10 minutes.

-- Area: The Yard is in the Navigli neighborhood, an area famous for its nightlife, with most of the city’s hippest bars and clubs clustered here.
+- Area: Aethos Milan is in the Navigli neighborhood, an area famous for its nightlife, with most of the city’s hippest bars and clubs clustered here.
 Navigli is named for the canals winding through the district, which are filled with quirky shops, chic boutiques, artist studios, and markets, and are great to wander around (don’t forget the insect repellant).

-- How to Get There: From Malpensa airport, it takes around 45 minutes (31 miles) to get to The Yard by taxi.
-By public transport, it takes around 1 hour 15 minutes; take the express train to Cadorna Station, then take the M2 Metro line 2 stops to Porta Genova, from where it’s an 11-minute walk (0.6 mile, or 1 stop on the tram) to the hotel.
+- How to Get There: From Malpensa airport, it takes around 45 minutes (30 miles) to get to The Aethos by taxi.
+By public transport, it takes around 1 hour 15 minutes; take the express train to Cadorna Station, then take the M2 Metro line 2 stops to Porta Genova, from where it’s a 10-minute walk (0.6 mile or 1 stop on the tram) to the hotel.
 From Central Station, it’s 25 minutes via the M2 (8 stops) with the walk from Porta Genova, or 40 minutes on the number 9 tram, which goes door-to-door.

 - Handy to: Navigli’s canals, markets, and nightlife.
 Sant’Eustorgio and San Lorenzo basilicas.
 Museo delle Culture (MUDEC).